code-place7/code-place7/README.md

 With expertise spanning **System Design, Cloud, DevOps, Cybersecurity, and Full-Stack Engineering**, I help companies move from **ideas → production → secure scalability**.

 ✅ *If your team needs someone who can architect, automate, and secure — I’m that engineer.*
+> 🧠 *“Life is too short For an interview, Why don't just Hire Me.”*

 ---